Color, 1973, 76m.

 A victim of the apparent jinx that seems to befall any film mixing the erotic and the biblical (see also: the Mitchell Brothers' Sodom and Gomorrah), Bible! never received a home video release in any format until its 2013 DVD from Vinegar Syndrome.
 This will mark the first chance several generations will have to see the film, and it's aged very gracefully indeed.
 Poetic and haunting, it's a major revelation if you know what you're getting into.
 (The one quibble is the goofy anachronistic tag at the end of the film, but that's easily forgiven since it's also attached to a really crazy rendition of the immaculate conception.)
 The transfer from the original 16mm negative looks terrific, not surprisingly, and the mono audio ably handles the music-heavy soundtrack.

 Poole is also on hand to provide a quick video intro to the film as well as an audio commentary in which he focuses almost entirely on the production aspects of the film.
 He refers to some of the classical influences (including Michelangelo's sculptures) and covers the creation of period props ranging from knife belts to ancient cloths, though perhaps the most interesting anecdote concerns his method of shooting at a slightly higher frame rate than normal to give the actors' movements a dreamlike quality they attempted unsuccessfully to replicate on the set.
 He also appears in a vintage 1977 cable access TV appearance (on a couch next to Casey Donovan) on the gay-themed Frank O'Dowd show The Emerald City to talk about the film, offering an earlier take on the same material.
 Then two of the women get their turn with new interviews, with Spelvin getting 11 minutes to give a thumbnail sketch of her segue from underground political films and the Pickle Factory to the hardcore masterpiece Devil in Miss Jones.
 She's charming as always and has very warm memories of making this film in particular, a sentiment also shared in the next interview with Grant in her own six-minute featurette.
 Weirdly, Grant (who got this role while working as a waitress frequented by Poole and Peter Fisk) went on to win a daytime Emmy for her soap opera work after going into cosmetology, which presumably didn't involve the symbolic emasculation of musclemen.
 She also reveals that she didn't get along too well with van Zetten, which added some valuable tension to their roles.
 Great stuff.
 Also included are 12 minutes of actor screen tests (the five leads both in and out of costume), 12 minutes of raw costume test footage, five minutes of set and effects tests (mostly for the opening creation sequence), an extensive gallery of production and promotional stills, and the three-minute theatrical trailer (which credits the film under the preliminary title of In the Beginning...).
 Very highly recommended.
+The same package (extras included) is also available as part of a limited three-disc Wakefield Poole Blu-ray set from Gorilla Factory.

 Reviewed on November 30, 2013.